 The list below provides a description of each parameter used in the SCRFA

-Aggregation (Fish Spawning): a grouping of a single species of reef fish that has gathered together in greater densities than normal with the specific purpose of reproducing.
+Aggregation (Spawning): a grouping of a single species of reef fish that has gathered together in greater densities (i.e. at least three to four times) than normal with the sole purpose of reproducing.

 Aggregation duration: The length of time (from hours to months) that the spawning aggregation lasts for.

-Area of aggregation: An index to provide details of the two-dimensional substrate area over which the aggregation was observed to form at maximum numbers observed.
+Area of aggregation: Two-dimensional substrate area over which the aggregation was observed to form at maximum numbers observed.

-Catch Per Unit Effort (CPUE) trend: CPUE is a useful way of quantifying the amount of fish caught in relation to the amount of fishing performed; it is a proxy of abundance.
-Units depend of the type of fishing, e.g. kgs fish per hook per fisher per hour, number fish caught per 50 m length gill net per day.
-Changes in CPUE over time can be used to infer changes in the numbers of fish in the spawning aggregation providing certain assumptions are met.
+Catch Per Unit Effort (CPUE) trend: CPUE is a useful way of quantifying the amount of fish caught in relation to the amount of fishing performed; it is a proxy of abundance but much care is needed in its use because of the issue of ‘hyperstability’.
+Units for CPUE depend of the type of fishing and weight units, e.g. kgs fish per hook per fisher per hour, number fish caught per 50 m length gill net per day.
+Changes in CPUE over time if applied carefully can sometimes be used to infer changes in the numbers of fish in the spawning aggregation providing certain assumptions are met (see hyperstability consideration).

-Current status: A qualitative assessment of the Contact’s opinion regarding the current status of the aggregation relative to the past.
+Current status: Either a quantitative evaluation or a qualitative assessment of expert opinion regarding the current status of the aggregation relative to the past.
 Categories are: Same (i.e. no change); Increasing; Decreasing, Gone.
 See Status parameter(s).

 Fish numbers: An index to describe the peak (maximum) number of fish observed for a given species in an aggregation at one time.

-Habitat: Smaller scale of site details such as rubble, sand channels, seagrass.
+Habitat: Smaller scale site details such as rubble, sand channels, seagrass.

 Tidal movement: Whether the tide was high, low, incoming or outgoing.

-Time of spawning: The time of day at which actual spawning (i.e. egg/sperm release) was observed in the field.
-Examples include Sunset, Sunrise, Noon, or military time.
+Time of spawning: The time of day at which spawning (i.e. egg/sperm release) was observed/occurs in the field.
+Examples include Sunset, Sunrise, Noon, or Military time.

-Type of spawning: The type of spawning observed, either pair spawning (male and female pair), or group-spawning (a group of fish rise together in the water column, often comprising a single female and many males).
+Type of spawning: The type of spawning observed, either pair-spawning (male and female pairs), or group-spawning (a group of fish rise together in the water column, typically comprising a single female and multiple males).